European Fellow Travelers Refuse to Criticize Venezuelan Dictator

 Purists Hurt Left’s Chances in France, Could Do Same in Italy

-It doesn’t look like the two left-wing contenders for the French presidency will be able to make a pact.
+It doesn’t look like the two left-wing contenders for the French presidency will be able to do a deal.

 I wrote here a few days ago that Benoît Hamon, the mainstream Socialist Party candidate, and the far left’s Jean-Luc Mélenchon could have bested the French center.
-A left-wing unity ticket would have qualified for the second voting round in May, according to recent polls.
+A left-wing unity ticket would qualify for the second voting round in May, according to the latest polls.
 Marine Le Pen of the National Front is expected to qualify as well.
-Forced to choose between a leftist and a nativist, a majority of the French would presumably opted for the former.
+Forced to choose between a leftist and a nativist, a majority of French voters would likely opt for the former.

 But neither Hamon nor Mélenchon is willing to play second fiddle, as a result of which the left won’t stand a chance.
 Read more